KYDN

 KYDN (95.3 FM) is a radio station licensed to Monte Vista, Colorado, United States.
-The station is currently owned by San Luis Valley Broadcasting.
+The station is currently owned by Jeanne Sue Sakers and Robert Trigilio, Jr., through licensee Buffalo Broadcasting of Colorado, LLC.

 History

-The station was assigned the call letters KSLV-FM on 1984-06-15.
+The station was assigned the call sign KSLV-FM on 1984-06-15.
 On 2008-09-29, the station changed its call sign to the current KYDN.